dwyl/phase-three/plan.md

       + Product will need a **strong foundation** before we can have people jumping around between services and product or it'll be too difficult to manage and the switching costs will unavoidably drain funds
++ One of our strongest channels for reaching many different organisations and helping them learn about dwyl

+#### Goals
+Initially centred on:
++ Social impact metric of some description
++ Cost of new client acquisition
++ Net promoter score (NPS)

 ### Training
 + Workshops